chloeming/chloeming.github.io/_pages/about.md

 Hi👋🏻 This is Ming!

-I am a `Software Developer`👩🏻‍💻 with 4+ years of experience in software development.
+I am a `Software Developer`👩🏻‍💻 with experience in software development started from `2018`.
 Enjoyed in problem-solving and debugging.
 Committed to continuous learning and staying up to date with new technologies.

 My educational background, including a Bachelor of Engineering in `Information Engineering` from CUHK🎓, has equipped me with a strong foundation in software development and problem-solving.
-I have also achieved proficiency in a variety of programming languages, such as JAVA, C#, as well as web development technologies like HTML, CSS and JavaScript.
+I have also achieved proficiency in a variety of programming languages, such as JAVA, C#.

 I enjoy movie 🎬🍿 and travel 🧳 at my free time.